apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   but if your problems with performance come from distributed filesystem performance, they might be the best approach to follow.
 * Database connections and Database usage might become a problem as you want to increase performance and process more things in parallel.
-Airflow is known for being "database-connection hungry" - the more DAGs you have and the more you want to process in parallel, the more database connections will be opened.
+Airflow is known for being "database-connection hungry" - the more Dags you have and the more you want to process in parallel, the more database connections will be opened.
   This is generally not a problem for MySQL as its model of handling connections is thread-based, but this might be a problem for Postgres, where connection handling is process-based.
 It is a general consensus